jw15/wildflower-finder/README.md

 Image from He et al., 2015 paper:  [https://arxiv.org/abs/1512.03385](https://arxiv.org/abs/1512.03385)

-* Fine-tuning of pre-trained ResNet50 (Keras build from [https://github.com/fchollet/keras/blob/master/keras/applications/resnet50.py](https://github.com/fchollet/keras/blob/master/keras/applications/resnet50.py)).
+* <b>Fine-tuning of pre-trained ResNet50</b> (Keras build from [https://github.com/fchollet/keras/blob/master/keras/applications/resnet50.py](https://github.com/fchollet/keras/blob/master/keras/applications/resnet50.py)).
 ResNet50 was trained on millions of images of objects, so it is already trained to detect basic features in objects (e.g., edges, colors).
 By adding fully connected layers specific to the wildflower data, we essentially fine tune ResNet50 to apply its understanding of basic objects to identify features that distinguish our flower species/classes.

     * <b>Base Model</b> = ResNet50 trained on Imagenet dataset
     * <b>Fully connected layers</b> are specific to this project: